Villavu/Simba/Doc/sphinx/simbaref/extensions.rst

 From the SRL updater extension:

 .. code-block:: pascal
-    :linenos:

     procedure Attach;
     begin;
-      Writeln('From now on, you shall be alerted as to when your SRL is out of date!');
+      Writeln('From now on, you shall be alerted as to when your SRL is'+ +'out of date!');
       MainMenuItem.Visible := True;
       Timer.Enabled := AutoUpdate.Checked;
     end;